ocornut/imgui/docs/BACKENDS.md

 than supporting single-viewport.
 If you decide to use unmodified imgui_impl_XXXX.cpp files, you can automatically benefit from improvements and fixes related to viewports and platform windows without extra work on your side.

+### Adding support for `ImGuiBackendFlags_RendererHasTextures` (1.92+)

+Version [1.92.0](https://github.com/ocornut/imgui/releases/tag/v1.92.0), released June 2025, added texture support in Rendering Backends, which is the backbone for supporting dynamic font scaling among other things.
+<BR>**In order to move forward and take advantage of all new features, support for `ImGuiBackendFlags_RendererHasTextures` will likely be REQUIRED for all backends before June 2026.**